Cultural Difference # 2: Meeting the Korean Parents

 I don’t want to freak anyone out and I certainly don’t think there’s anything wrong with their custom.
 That’s just how it is, different from ours!
 So if you’re dating a Korean, do not feel too bad if you aren’t invited to their family functions.
 Maybe you’ve only been going out a few months.
 Maybe he’s not ready to settle down just yet.
 Or maybe… he’s just not taking your relationship seriously and he’ll up and leave you when he goes back to Korea – and he’ll marry a nice Korean woman who’s much prettier than you. /troll

-As for me, I met his father around March this year and when I told FKF that she was like “NO FUCKING WAY YOU EVEN WENT TO THEIR HOUSE?!
+As for me, I met his father around March this year and when I told FKF that she was like “NOOO WAAAAY YOU EVEN WENT TO THEIR HOUSE?!
 Did the father like you?!”
 Ahahaha!
 True story.
 When I stayed with his family in Korea, they were… surprisingly cool.
-No tension, no drama (except for the language barrier) and bitch, please.
-They loved me. *winks* I believe they’ve been briefed about me already even before we arrived.
+No tension, no drama (except for the language barrier) and please, they loved me *winks*.
+I believe they’ve already been briefed about me even before we arrived.
 And when Jimmy introduced me to his barkada, everyone’s default question was “when’s the wedding?”

 Click here to read CULTURAL DIFFERENCE # 1